‘Maxim’ Model Kara Del Toro Puts Her Pert Derriere On Full Display

 Her skin-baring snaps are known for increasing the temperature of her Instagram account from time to time, and whenever Kara Del Toro treats her fans to a new racy snap, fans immediately fall in love with it.

 The model recently shared a very sexy snap on the photo-sharing website wherein she is featured riding a bicycle while wearing a skimpy thong bikini.
-And as she posed with her back towards the camera, she put her peachy posterior on full display — a move which sent a wave of excitement among her ardent admirers.
+And as she posed with her back toward the camera, she put her peachy posterior on full display; a move which sent a wave of excitement among her ardent admirers.

 She tied her hair into a bun and accessorized with a pair of sunglasses while she naughtily stuck her tongue out to strike a pose.
-As of the writing of this piece, the picture in question amassed more than 31, 000 likes and 464 comments wherein fans expressed their admiration for the model’s booty in sexually-explicit terms.
+As of the writing of this piece, the picture in question amassed more than 31,000 likes and 464 comments, as fans expressed their admiration for the model’s booty in sexually explicit terms.

 Commenting on the pic, one fan wrote that Kara represents the definition of perfection, while another used innuendo and said that he wishes to be reborn as Kara’s bike.
 Another one said that he’s in love with the model because she is the “prettiest girl ever.”